 We always run the same speed test when we review VPNs and unfortunately PureVPN didn’t really get good marks in this category.

-We ran tests on their EU, UK, Asian and US servers and ironically the slowest server was located where they are headquartered.
+We ran tests on their EU, UK, Asian, and US servers, and ironically the slowest server was on a continent where they were registered for a long time.
 We can’t see that anyone will be buying their VPN for their “super fast streaming and browsing speed.”

-TorGuard passed our speed test with flying colors and pulled off a download speed of 54 Mbps, which is quite respectable.
-The US servers, EU servers and UK servers did really well while the server based in Hong Kong suffered a bit, but not much.
+TorGuard passed our speed test with flying colors.
+The US servers, EU servers, and UK servers did really well while the server based in Hong Kong suffered a bit, but not much.

 Both PureVPN and TorGuard claim that Netflix works but this isn’t exactly true.

-All the PureVPN servers (Netherlands, Canada, United States, and United Kingdom) were blocked by Netflix.
+All the PureVPN servers (Netherlands, Canada, and the United Kingdom) except those in the United States were blocked by Netflix.

 Torrenting and P2P